Phobrain"One wrapper to rule them all."

 What are you, at your core?
 Awareness is a key part, one that we share with many animals, and can feel when looking into a dog's eyes.
-I am creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
+I am working on creating that feeling of awareness with photos, so that you can look into the eye of the computer screen and feel something responding to you.
+To do this, Phobrain uses a sort of downloaded brain, in the form of neural nets trained on identified photo associations, and adds variation based on your mouse movement, click rhythms, and a DNA dynamics simulation to give it a (sort of) tin man's heart.

 Don't worry if you don't see any similarities at first — it's not perfect — but if you keep at it, you will start to see themes that last over a few pictures, then more will start making sense — it's like learning a language you find you already know.
 You can use another option to change the subject when you get tired of a theme, then return to + if you see something you want to pursue.